 Irrevocable Trust Tax Filing

-The obligation to file a trust tax return is triggered if the trust earns any taxable income at all.
-Even if all of the trust's income is nontaxable, it must file a return if it earns at least $600 during the tax year, or if any of the beneficiaries is a nonresident alien.
+The obligation to file an irrevocable trust tax return is triggered if the trust earns any taxable income at all.
+The IRS states that even if all of the trust's income is nontaxable, it must file a return if it earns at least $600 during the tax year, or if any of the beneficiaries is a nonresident alien.
 It is the trustee's obligation to file this return, not the grantor's.